§ 1–1001.05. Board of Elections — Duties.

-(4)(A) Except as provided in subparagraph (C) of this paragraph, the Board shall select, appoint, and fix the compensation of temporary election workers to operate the polling places, including precinct captains who shall oversee the operations of polling places in accordance with rules prescribed by the Board, and polling place workers who shall assist the precinct captains.
-Precinct captains shall be qualified registered electors in the District.
-Polling place workers shall be qualified registered electors in the District; provided, that the Board may also appoint as polling place workers individuals who are at least 16 years of age on the day that they are working in this capacity, who reside in the District of Columbia, and who are enrolled in or have graduated from a public or private secondary school or an institution of higher education.
-Any polling place worker shall be required to:
+(4)(A) Except as provided in subparagraph (C) of this paragraph, the Board shall select, appoint, and fix the compensation of temporary election workers to operate Vote Centers, including site coordinators, who shall oversee the operations of Vote Centers in accordance with rules prescribed by the Board, and election workers, who shall assist the site coordinators.
+Site coordinators shall be qualified registered electors in the District.
+Election workers shall be individuals who are at least 16 years of age by the day that they are working in this capacity, who reside in the District of Columbia, and who are enrolled in or have graduated from a public or private secondary school or an institution of higher education.
+An election worker shall be required to:

 (i) Complete at least 4 hours of training;

-(ii) Receive certification as a polling place worker under standards that the Board shall promulgate; and
+(ii) Receive certification as an election worker under standards that the Board shall promulgate; and

-(iii) Take and sign an oath of office to honestly, faithfully, and promptly perform the duties of office.
+(iii) Take and sign an oath of office or affirmation to perform the duties of office honestly, faithfully, and promptly.

-(B) The Board shall establish standards to measure the performance of polling place workers, including the past performance of a polling place worker, and shall consider the polling place worker’s past performance before appointing the polling place worker to work as a polling place worker in a subsequent election.
+(B) The Board shall establish standards to measure the performance of election workers, including the past performance of an election worker, and consider the election worker's past performance before appointing the election worker to work as an election worker in a subsequent election.
+Past service as an election worker shall not entitle a person to appointment as an election worker in a subsequent election.

-(C) Election workers, including precinct captains and polling place workers, who are District government employees are not required to be District residents or qualified electors.
+(C) Election workers, including site coordinators, who are District government employees are not required to be District residents or qualified electors.

 (f)(1) The Board shall prescribe such regulations as may be necessary to ensure that all persons responsible for the proper administration of this subchapter maintain a position of strict impartiality and refrain from any activity which would imply support or opposition to: